tlmolane/Volt/README.md

 ```
 pem_fernet_encryption.py
 ```
-This script can be used to create encryption key pairs and encrypt or decrypt document file types.
+This script can be used to create encryption key pairs and to encrypt or decrypt document file types.

 ### Examples of Use
 #### Creating Keys: